-But when Dropbox appointed Condoleezza Rice to its board in April 2014, I began worrying about Dropbox’s hostility to privacy.
-She was National Security Advisor and then Secretary of State under President George W. Bush.
+But in 2014, when Dropbox appointed Condoleezza Rice to its board, I began worrying about Dropbox’s hostility to privacy.
+Condoleezza was National Security Advisor and then Secretary of State under President George W. Bush.
 She was one of the main drivers of the Iraq War and lied about Iraq’s non-existent weapons of mass destruction.
-And with this person on their board of directors they want me to trust them that they keep their word?
-The assurance that “the security of your data is our highest priority”?
+With this person on their board of directors, they want me to trust them that they keep their word?
+Their word that “the security of your data is our highest priority”?
 Come on, seriously?

-Besides, I do believe them that they’ve “implemented multiple levels of security”.
+Apart from this, I do believe them that they’ve “implemented multiple levels of security”, I really do.
 I do believe them that they’re backing up my files to save me from data loss.
-I really do believe them that they’re encrypting my data using 256-bit Advanced Encryption Standard (AES) to protect me from outside hackers.
+I do believe them that they’re encrypting my data using 256-bit Advanced Encryption Standard (AES) to protect me from outside hackers.
 But it’s not security I’m concerned about, it’s privacy!
-I don’t worry about data loss, or Chinese or Russian hackers.
+I don’t worry about data loss or Chinese or Russian hackers.
 I worry about Dropbox itself spying on me and collaborating with the NSA.
 All that is useless if they have the private key to decrypt my data; if they can access my data when they’re legally required to.

 Additionally, the famous whistleblower Edward Snowden warned against using Dropbox.
 But he also warned against Google.
 Would that make me ditch every single Google service I used?
 Probably not.
 I’m way too accustomed to Google Search, Gmail, Google Maps, even Google Chrome.
-It’s scary how dependent we are on Google.3 But all these worries and warnings still weren’t enough to make me quit using Dropbox.
+It’s scary how dependent we are on Google.
+But all these worries and warnings still weren’t enough to make me quit using Dropbox.
 I mostly store freely available documents in Dropbox, e.g. homework assignments and lecture notes for my university courses.
 They can read those if they want to… it’s not like they weren’t on the internet for everyone to see anyway.
-The rest of my stored data is online backups of my laptop’s hard drive.
-They get encrypted by Arq anyway before they’re uploaded to Dropbox’s servers, so that’s not an issue too.
+The rest of my stored data is online backups of my computer’s hard drive.
+They get locally encrypted by the fantastic Arq before they’re uploaded to Dropbox’s servers, so that’s not an issue too.

-But there was reason to believe Dropbox was getting interested in what its users stored outside of their Dropbox folder.
-Everytime you start an I/O operation with high disk activity—like unzipping a big zip-file such as the latest Xcode beta, the Dropbox client would hog the CPU.
+But there was reason to believe that Dropbox was getting interested in what its users stored outside of their Dropbox folder.
+Everytime you start an I/O operation with high disk activity, say unzipping a big zip-file such as the latest Xcode beta, the Dropbox client would hog the CPU.
 But why?
-The file is outside of the Dropbox folder, it shouldn’t concern the Dropbox client!?
+The file is outside of the Dropbox folder, that shouldn’t concern the Dropbox client!?
 The way Dropbox works is that it computes the hash of a file to determine whether it has changed and needs to be re-uploaded or not.
 And calculating hashes takes CPU power.
 That’s all fine and well, but why does it compute the hashes of files outside the Dropbox folder then?
 Dropbox’s explanation: “there’s a lot of complexity under the hood!”.
 There surely is a lot of complexity, when you’re monitoring the entire filesystem activity, thus basically spying on your users.

-System Preferences > Security & Privacy > Accessibility.
-Additionally, there’s a checkbox next to each application which has to be checked individually in order for the app to actually be able to control your system.
-In case you didn’t provide your password, the unauthorized application will be listed but its checkbox remains unchecked and the unauthorized application attempting to use Accessibility will fail.5 If you granted root permission by entering your password, the checkbox will get activated automatically.
-The status of its checkbox is the only difference between an application with root permission and one without root permission.2
+System Preferences > Security & Privacy > Accessibility from then on.
+Notice the checkbox next to each application.
+This checkbox needs to be checked for an individual app before it is actually able to control your system.
+If you granted an application root permission by entering your password, its checkbox will get activated automatically.
+In case you didn’t provide your password, the unauthorized application will be listed but its checkbox remains unchecked, thus the application attempting to use Accessibility will not be able to control your system.
+The status of the checkbox is the only difference between an application with root permission and one without root permission.2

-The worst part is: not only Dropbox can (and does) use this hack but anybody.
-This is a huge security hole in macOS and it’s existed for years.
+The worst part is: not only does Dropbox use this hack, anybody can.
+This is a huge security hole in macOS and it has existed for years.
 With macOS Sierra, Apple finally fixed this hack by putting the TCC database

-Furthermore, the DropboxHelperTools are responsible for many other hacks of your Operating System.
+Furthermore, the DropboxHelperTools are responsible for many other hacks of your operating system.
 This is also nothing new.
-Here’s a blog post from 2011!
-In their newest beta update the Dropbox developers have even implemented a new way to hack your Operating System instead of finally stopping this bullshit.
+Here’s a blog post from 2011.
+In their newest beta update, the Dropbox developers even implemented a new way to hack your operating system instead of finally cutting out this bullshit.
 They certainly never run out of ideas.
-Just delete the DropboxHelperTools already (or even better, uninstall Dropbox completely).
+Just delete the DropboxHelperTools already or—even better—uninstall Dropbox entirely.